zotonic/zotonic/doc/ref/controllers/controller_websocket.rst

 Controller which accepts a WebSocket connection from the browser.

 The controller provides persistent WebSocket connections between the client and the server.
 Since Zotonic 0.11, a WebSocket connection is automatically started on the page (unless nostream is given in the script tag).

-See :ref:`manual-transport` for more information about transporting data between the server and the browser.
+See :ref:`guide-transport` for more information about transporting data between the server and the browser.

 Defining Custom Websocket Behaviour
 -----------------------------------

 You can provide your own websocket_start similar too controller websocket by setting a ws_handler containing the name of a websocket handler module in the zotonic context.

 Example::